Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 The majority of students in our accommodation share facilities and therefore need to collectively organise certain tasks.
 We strongly suggest that during the first week you sit down with house/flatmates and confirm ground rules regarding noise, study times, guests and the sharing of personal belongings.

-Accommodation staff will be available during the first couple of weeks at your sites and we also have Student Accommodation Champions (2nd or 3rd-year students who live in university accommodation) to offer advice and guidance on living together.
+Within your first few weeks you will get to meet with your Residence Officer who is based on your accommodation site.
+We also have Student Accommodation Champions (2nd or 3rd-year students who live in university accommodation) to offer advice and guidance on living together.

 You are responsible for the behaviour of your guests and these guests will be expected to comply with all Terms and Conditions of your Licence Agreement when they are in the accommodation.